mesonbuild/meson/docs/markdown/Syntax.md

 }'''
 ```

+These are raw strings that do not support the escape sequences listed above.
-This can also be combined with the string formatting functionality
+These strings can also be combined with the string formatting functionality
 described below.

 #### String formatting